Urdnot Wrex: Mass Effect 3

 If a save where Wrex is alive and was recruited is imported again, Wrex will appear in Mass Effect 3 as the leader of the krogan, and appears as part of a questline to cure the Genophage.
 In order to build forces for the fight against the Reapers, the turians request help from the krogan in repelling the Reapers from Palaven.
 Through his connections, Wrex learns that the salarians have fertile females held captive and that they are immune to the Genophage.
 He demands their immediate release if the krogan are to assist the turians.
 He journeys with Shephard to the salarian homeworld, Sur'Kesh, though only a single female, "Eve", has survived.
 Wrex remains on board the Normandy while the salarian scientist (Mordin or Padok Wiks) synthesize a cure from their tissues.

 Depending on whether Shepard chose to save or erase Maelon's genophage cure data from Mass Effect 2, Wrex may be open and friendly with Shepard, or cold and curt.
 If Shephard reveals the salarian sabotage, Wrex expresses gratitude and reaffirms his trust in Shephard.
 Before the battle, he proclaims Shepard as a champion to the krogan people, friend to Clan Urdnot, a brother/sister to him and that all krogan born after that day will know the name Shepard as meaning "hero".
 During the final stand on Earth, Wrex will be there addressing krogan troops.
 He remarks that Eve, whose real name is Urdnot Bakara, wants to name their first child after Mordin.

 In the Citadel downloadable content, he becomes a party member for the DLC's duration, provided he is alive and Shepard chose to cure the genophage.
 Later, when Shepard meets him at the bar, Wrex expresses exhaustion over being endlessly hounded by hordes of krogan females.
 As they are now fertile and want their first offspring to be strong, Wrex is a popular candidate, all of which is only encouraged by Bakara.

 If Shepard succeeds in sabotaging the cure, Wrex will eventually discover the deception, withdraws all krogan support from the war effort entirely and confronts Shepard at the Citadel, which forces Shepard or C-Sec forces to kill Wrex.

 If a save is imported where Wrex was killed at the stand off in Virmine in Mass Effect, his role will be replaced by his broodbrother, Urdnot Wreav.
-Unlike Wrex, Wreav will not be smart enough to see through the deception, if Mordin was convinced to fake the genophage cure.
+Unlike Wrex, Wreav will not be smart enough to see through the deception, and if Maelon's data was erased, resulting in Eve's death, Mordin can be convinced to allow for the cure's sabotage.